Taydula Khatun: Ibn Baṭṭūṭa's description of Taydula Khatun

-Political Role following the death of Öz Beg
+Political role following the death of Öz Beg

 After Öz Beg's death in 1341, Taydula's position of influence only increased: already the chief wife of the former khan, the current khan's mother commanded even more respect, and enjoyed extensive financial power, apparently amplified by her grateful son.
 She had her own revenue based, for example, on the taxes paid by Italian merchants and other foreigners.
 She also intervened decisively in politics.
 When Öz Beg died, his eldest son and designated successor Tini Beg was absent from court, residing in the lands of the recently suppressed Ulus of Orda.
 Although he was duly recognized as khan, Taydula Khatun favored her younger son, Jani Beg, who perhaps acted as regent during his brother's absence, or had perhaps already been designated successor by their father himself.
 Jani Beg murdered one of his other brothers, Khiḑr Beg, for his ambitions.
 When Tini Beg was on his way back to court, perhaps fearing for Jani Beg, Taydula Khatun incited the emirs to murder Tini Beg, which they did at Saray-Jük in 1342.
 Jani Beg now became khan.

 Taydula Khatun continued to exercise significant influence over Jani Beg, and her close cooperation with him led some foreign sources to conclude, erroneously, that she was his wife rather than his mother; there may also be some confusion between similarly named or titled royal women.
 She showed favor towards Christians and Christian institutions, and was already thanked for this by Pope Benedict XII in a letter dated 17 August 1340.
 She is also mentioned in a letter of the Venetian Doge Andrea Dandolo to Jani Beg Khan.
+Taydula also forbade the Russian princes from interfering with church justice, as shown in the diploma (yarlik) issued to John, the bishop of Sarai, in 1347.

-When Jani Beg began to tax the Christian clergy to raise revenues for his campaigns, Taydula Khatun issued diplomas (yarliks) granting tax exemptions for the Metropolitans of Russia Feognost and Aleksej on 26 September 1347, 4 February 1351, and 11 February 1354, as well as two other diplomas in Latin for Catholic clergy, from 1358.
-In 1357, Taydula Khatun suffered from blindness, and the Metropolitan Aleksej was summoned to cure her with his prayers.
+When Jani Beg began to tax the Christian clergy to raise revenues for his campaigns, Taydula Khatun issued diplomas (yarliks) granting tax exemptions for the Russian metropolitans Feognost and Aleksej on 26 September 1347, 4 February 1351, and 11 February 1354, as well as two other diplomas in Latin for Catholic clergy, from 1358.
+The Russian metropolitans often visited her and received gifts.
+The Russian chroniclers referred to her as "patroness of the Russian Church".
+In 1357, Taydula Khatun suffered from blindness, and Metropolitan Aleksej was summoned to cure her with his prayers.
 After some difficulty, his prayers and a sprinkling with holy water resulted in an apparent miracle, as Taydula recovered her sight.
 According to another interpretation of events, Aleksej's patient was actually the Khan Jani Beg himself, while Taydula's blindness was a cover story to conceal it.